TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Text/TextTable/Index.rst

    'renderType' => 'textTable',
    // ...

-The :code:`renderType = 'textTable'` triggers a view to manage frontend table display in the backend.
+The textTable render type triggers a view called "table wizard" to manage the frontend table display in the backend.
+It is used for the "Table" tt_content content element.

-It is used for the "Table" tt\_content content element.
+.. include:: /Images/Rst/Text17.rst.txt

 .. toctree::